decisioncoin/decisioncoin.github.io/technical.md

 # Technical development

 ## Token creations
--Create token (ERC20?)
+- Create token (ERC20?)
--Are there other viable alternatives
+- Any other viable alternatives?

 ## Define & develop smart contract(s)
--Need to figure out best practices here
+- Need to figure out best practices here

+## Data sets

+For each domain:
+- Data dictionary
+- Training data
+- Test data

+## Models
+- What do standardized models look like?
+(R, Python, et al).
+- Are there standards for portability?
+- Support open neural network standard?

 ## Pipeline from model to API
-We should automatically create a version of each executable model on AWS.
+- Automatically create a version of each executable model on AWS.
 We will mark this up by 100% of the execution cost but we can use this to help others launch fast.
-Develop CloudFormation script to execute models on AWS 1 Developed models transform to AWS Lambda function
+- Develop CloudFormation script to execute models on AWS 1 Developed models transform to AWS Lambda function
 2 API gateway created
 3 Handle authentication / tokenization & how it interacts with blockchaim

-For each domain:
--Data dictionary
--Training data
--Test data

-What do standardized models look like?
-(R, Python, et al).
-Are there standards for portability?
-Support open neural network standard?

 ## Problems
--Overfitting
+- Overfitting
--Cheaters.
-This can
+- Cheaters.
+This can be:
+1. A maliciously targeted algorithm that demonstrates superior performance when it shouldn't.
+This will self-correct, but we need to have solutions here.
+2. Bad data.
+This could be accidental or malicious, but we need algorithms to detect potential cheaters and a mechanism for punishing them.
+--- Can we reverse a transaction through consensus?
+Is this a bad idea?

+## Encryption of data sets
+- [Homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) allows Fully homomorphic encryption expands data size dramatically
+-- Partial homomorphic encryption is simpler and can
+- Numerai is using encryption using two neural nets.
+(One net finds features and the other attempts to decrypt the signal.)
+- Unclear that this is "truly" protected but worth investigating

 ## Things we need to solve / evaluate